MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/presence-admins.md

 ## Automatic status settings and user experience

 App-configured presence states are based on user activity (Available, Away), Outlook calendar states (In a meeting), or Teams app states (In a call, Presenting).
-When you're in focus mode based on your calendar, **Focusing** will be the state people see in Teams.
-Focus mode will display as **Do not disturb** in other products.
+When you're in focus mode based on your calendar, **Focusing** is be the state people see in Teams.
+Focus mode displays as **Do not disturb** in other products.

 Your current presence state changes to Away when you lock your computer or when your computer enters idle or sleep mode.
 On a mobile device, your presence status changes to Away whenever the Teams app is in the background.